JohnEdwa/RTAutoSprintExtended/Readme.md

 ## Configuration

+* `CustomSurvivorDisable: []` : List of custom survivors names that are disabled.
+The name is printed to the chat and log at spawn.
+Example: "CustomSurvivorDisable: = SNIPER_NAME AKALI GOKU".
 * `ArtificerFlamethrowerToggle: [true]/false`: Sets the flamethrower mode.
 Default is toggle cancellable by pressing the sprint key, alternative is a "Hold to cast" mode.
 * `HoldSprintToWalk: [true]/false`: Holding down sprint disable auto-sprinting, forcing the character to walk.
 * `SprintInAnyDirection: true/[false]`: Allows you to sprint in any direction.